anker-rasmussen/sonos_controller_js/README.md

     ```bash
     npm install express dotenv open axios
     ```
-5.  **First-Time Authentication**: Run the script once to authorize it with your Sonos household.
+5.  **First-Time Authentication**: Run the script once to authorize it with your Sonos and Spotify households.
     ```bash
     node sonos_home_controller.js
     ```
     * A URL will be printed in the console.
 A browser window should open automatically.
     * If not, copy the URL and paste it into a browser.
-    * Log in to your Sonos account and grant the permissions.
+    * Log in to your Sonos and Spotify accounts and grant the permissions.
     * You'll be redirected to a "Success!" page.
-The script will save a `.sonos_tokens.json` file and exit.
+The script will save `.sonos_tokens.json` and `.spotify_tokens.json` files and exit.
 Your app is now authenticated.

-### 3. Automation Setup (Apple Shortcuts Example)
+### 4. Automation Setup (Apple Shortcuts Example)

 Using your phone's Wi-Fi connection is a reliable trigger for a "home arrival" automation.
 You can create multiple automations for different scenarios.